 Kale is so 2013.
 Cauliflower has had its day in the sun.
 The vegetable that has people and Pinterest buzzing is chayote squash, pronounced "chah-yo-tay."

-Chayote, also known as mirliton squash or vegetable pear because of its pear-like shape and size, is pale green on the outside and its flesh inside is white.
+Chayote, also known as mirliton squash or vegetable pear because of its pear-like shape and size, is pale green on the outside, with white flesh on the inside.
 It's crunchy and mild "with a slightly sweet taste and light notes of cucumber," according to Specialty Produce.
 The entire vegetable — the rind, the flesh, the seed as well as its tendrils, flowers and roots — are edible.

 Chayote squash is a good source of vitamin C, vitamin B-6, folate, dietary fiber, and potassium.
 Although it can be eaten raw and is sometimes shredded to put into salads and slaws, it's more often cooked.
 It's popular in Cajun, Hispanic, Indian and Filipino cuisines, but it's becoming increasingly common to see it in other cuisines as well as farmers markets and in the produce section of grocery stores.

-If you come across chayote squash, here are 10 recipes to help you add this gourd to your dinner table.
+If you come across chayote squash, here are several recipes to help you add this gourd to your dinner table.

 1. Baked Stuffed Chayote: A ground beef, bacon and vegetable mixture is stuffed into chayote shells, topped with cheese and baked in the oven, similar to stuffed zucchini or stuffed bell peppers.

 2. Fried Stuffed Chayote: Cheese is stuffed between slices of cooked chayote that are then battered and fried on the stovetop to create a side dish or a main dish for a vegetarian meal.

 3. Festive Chayote Salad: Cooked chayote and corn are combined with onions and tomatoes and tossed with a spicy, citrusy dressing for a fresh, tasty salad that's different from the norm.